mbishram/wordpress-demo/web/app/themes/hybrid-demo/README.md

 ddev npm run dev
 ```

 As a note, remember to use Prettier while developing.
+They are installed on the root directory.

+## Additional Features

+Additional features like **registering custom post types**, **creating blocks**, **creating pattern**, etc. are provided by Poet.
+For more information on how to use them, see [Poet usage documentation](https://github.com/Log1x/poet?tab=readme-ov-file#usage).